stevepowell99/CausalMapFunctions/README.md

 For example it is possible to add the factor frequency to the factor labels.
 More than one label can be added: Labels are additive and are applied one after the other.

 Other formatting commands such as factor and link colour can either specify a fixed colour (`links colour blue`) or can be used conditionally, so that a the colour or transparency of links can depend on any custom field existing in the original data such as, say, `gender` but also on fields created by the app e.g. frequency.

-### Facets

-Split the map into facets, e.g. providing separate maps for different genders.